-Each contest site is controlled by a "site server" (or just "server" for short).
-Perform the following steps to install and start a PC site server (see the chapter on Installation Details, as well as the chapter on Startup Procedures and the Appendices, for further details).
+Each contest site is controlled by a "site server" (or just "server" for short).3 Perform the following steps to install and start a PC^2 site server (see the chapter on Installation Details, as well as the chapter on Startup Procedures and the Appendices, for further details).

-- Install Java (version 1.8 or greater) on the machine which will act as your $PC^2$ Server; ensure the Java bin directory is in the PATH. - Download the latest PC distribution from https://pc2.ecs.csus.edu/.
-Install PC by unzipping the PC distribution to a directory of your choice. - $\Box$ Add the PC bin directory to the PATH. - $\Box$ Start a PC server using the command "pc2server". - Login using the name "site1" and password "site1". - Enter a contest password (this contest security password will be required to be reentered for all subsequent server startups).
+- □ Install Java (version 1.8 or greater) on the machine which will act as your PC^2 Server; ensure the Java bin directory is in the PATH. - □ Download the latest PC^2 distribution from https://pc2ccs.github.io.
+Install PC^2 by unzipping the PC^2 distribution to a directory of your choice. - $\Box \qquad \text{Add the PC}^2 bin \text{ directory to the PATH.}$ - Start a PC2 server using the command "pc2server". - Login using the name "site1" and password "site1". - Enter a contest password (this contest security password will be required to be reentered for all subsequent server startups).